Thursday, March 9, 2017

 -Roman Catholic apologists oftentimes argue that we must embrace the traditions of their church in order to know with certainty which ancient writings are canonical.
 They make the assertion that we can have no certainty as to which books are authentic, apart from Rome's authoritative declarations on the matter.

-• A Circular Appeal:
+• This Claim Is A Circular Appeal:

 • What About The Councils Of Hippo And Carthage?: